 Filters are made from varying materials, with disposable fiberglass filters being standard.
 Polyester and pleated filters trap more debris but may decrease your unit’s airflow.
 Then there are HEPA (high efficiency particulate air) filters.

 While you might want to use a HEPA filter, know that's like installing a MERV 16 filter in your HVAC system.
 It’s highly unlikely your equipment was created to handle that kind of resistance.
-If you’re troubled by indoor air quality in Atlanta, think about adding a HEPA-grade air filtration system.
+If you’re troubled by indoor air quality.
 This product works alongside your heating and cooling system.